 After this period of fruitless enquiry, I finally posted the trailer to my Facebook feed (“help a Jewess out,” I pleaded) and was immediately inundated with responses from friends.
 It seemed that every person who attended a Jewish elementary school or Hebrew school between 1986 and 2006 had seen the film and loved it (though a few mentioned that they found it terrifying).
 Friends from Australia, the U.S., Canada, Israel, and the former Soviet Union all recognized the iconic imagery and music; some could even quote their favorite lines—a true signifier of cult status.
 Within 24 hours I’d acquired the footage from an unnamed, but evidently well-connected source in New Jersey, via Tablet contributor Michael Orbach.
 It was all a bit cloak and dagger—apparently my source had dubbed the English narration over a Portuguese version of the film (it was translated into seven languages)—but I didn’t ask any questions.
 I just sat down and watched the movie three times in a row.

 Reader, it wasn’t as good as I remembered.
 It was better.
 All the jokes and references that went over my head as a kid—the amusing little Easter eggs (LOL) buried for the grown-ups—were a revelation.
 The interior of Danny’s home looks like the set of a Neil Simon play, with some subtle mid-’80s Squid and the Whale vibes.
-Danny explains that his grandfather performs the “traditional role of kindly old reader” at the Seder, while his father is “resistant.” (“Say more!”
-I yelled at the screen.)
+Danny explains that his grandfather performs the “traditional role of kindly old reader” at the Seder, his mother is “in charge of the whole production,” his father is “her assistant,” and his big sister Judy is “too dignified” to search for the afikoman.
 Like most kids on Passover, Danny’s a little bored and grumpy, but also curious about the weird rituals, foods, and stories being shared around the table.
 The entire story takes place in the liminal state between Danny’s imagination and the actual Seder proceedings happening in the room—this narrative device allows him to transport himself and his family (and the viewer) into ancient Egypt.

 The Passover story told in The Animated Haggadah isn’t canonical by any means, or even especially religious: It’s a mash-up of anecdotes from the haggadah, midrash, and Exodus, embellished with anachronistic details and references to 1980s politics and culture, filtered through the imagination of a mischievous pre-teen.
 Danny and his family fly into Egypt on a tubby plane, where their identity scrolls are stamped by Egyptians who wear black-and-red armbands emblazoned with the motif of a menacing-looking bird.
 It’s a truly sinister moment of foreshadowing.
 That the villains of the Passover story are compared to Nazis in an educational film for little kids strikes me as pretty wild now, but as a child I don’t think I even noted it as anachronistic: The Holocaust played a big role in the formation of my cultural and religious identity (as it may well have for Danny), and analogies are a great way for kids to understand the world and contextualize new information—so, sure, ancient Egyptian Nazis, why not?